mrsvllmr/de_zoomcamp_2023_project/README.md

-# Data Engineering Zoomcamp 2023 - The End and Harvest
+# Data Engineering Zoomcamp 2023 - The harvest
 This repository is an image of my first end-to-end data engineering project at the end of de-zoomcamp 2023. <br>

-**Thank you very much to all who offer this well-structured and very practical and thus equally instructive course free of charge!**
+**Thank you very much to all who offer this well-structured and very practical and thus equally instructive course free of charge!** :raised_hands:

 [Shoutout to DataTalksClub](https://www.youtube.com/@DataTalksClub) <br>
 [de-zoomcamp 2023](https://www.youtube.com/watch?v=-zpVha7bw5A&list=PL3MmuxUbc_hJjEePXIdE-LVUx_1ZZjYGW) <br>